 As a student at KI, you can apply to a number of different scholarships, such as scholarships for going on exchange while studying at KI.

 Minor Field Studies (page in Swedish)

-The Minor Field Study scholarship require that students speak a high level of Swedish
+The Minor Field Study scholarship requires that students speak a high level of Swedish